amygreenbooks/amy-green-books/content/books/things-we-didnt-say.md

     link: "https://www.indiebound.org/book/9780764237164"
     name: Indie Bound
 endorsements:
+  - author: Lynn Austin
-  - author: "Lynn Austin, author of *If I Were You*"
+    authorDesc: "author of *If I Were You*"
     quote: |-
       This compelling novel of life on the US home front during World War II fascinated me from beginning to end.
+  - author: Julie Klassen
-  - author: "Julie Klassen, author of *The Bridge to Belle Island*"
+    authorDesc: "author of *The Bridge to Belle Island*"
     quote: >-
       Based on actual World War II experiences, and sparkling with humor and touches of romance, this is an impressive debut from a multitalented